Some random thoughts

 It is possible to live without having a dog in the house, but it isn't worth it.
 A German actor said this many years ago, but it's still true.

-We're well into the year 2013.
-"The sun is the same in a relative way but you're older, Shorter of breath and one day closer to death." - Pink Floyd
+We're now into the year 2014.
+"The sun is the same in a relative way but you're older, shorter of breath and one day closer to death." - Pink Floyd

 Having lived quite a number of years and probably not all that far from death I have not been altogether able to avoid thinking.
 Here are some thoughts that I would like to share.
 They are my own words, but the thoughts are not original.
 I can't really think of any thoughts that are original, at least not ones that I would want to share with anyone.